Call 24/7 (920) 222-2222

 Slips and Falls on Government Property

 You can only file a notice of claim for injuries sustained on public property (like a sidewalk, street, or public park) within 120 days of the incident.
-Proving government negligence is complicated, so the injured party must diligently collect evidence and file a claim.
+Proving government negligence is complicated, so the injured party or their legal team must diligently collect evidence and file a claim.

 A Fox Cities premises liabilities lawsuit attorney can evaluate your case and help you pursue compensation.